Michael Wilbon: Television

 After contributing to ESPN's The Sports Reporters and other shows on the cable network, Wilbon began co-hosting ESPN's daily opinion forum Pardon the Interruption (PTI) with Tony Kornheiser on October 22, 2001.
 Wilbon was also a member of ABC's NBA Countdown (which he hosted with Jalen Rose, Bill Simmons and Magic Johnson), which was the pre-game show for the network's NBA telecasts.
 Prior to joining ESPN, Wilbon worked on the BET Budweiser Sports Report show.
-One memorable segment had Wilbon taking issue with Brian Williams (née Bison Dele) transferring from Maryland to Arizona.
+One memorable segment had Wilbon taking issue with Bison Dele (née Brian Williams) transferring from Maryland to Arizona.

 In addition to his work at The Washington Post, PTI and ESPN, Wilbon appeared weekly on WRC-TV in Washington, D.C., with WRC Sports Director George Michael, and Pro Football Hall of Famers John Riggins and Sonny Jurgensen on Redskins Report during the football season.
 He also appeared with Michael, USA Today basketball writer David Dupree and Tony Kornheiser on Full Court Press during the basketball season.
 Both of these shows were canceled in December 2008 due to budget cuts.
 Wilbon also forged a close friendship with former Marshall and former NFL quarterback Byron Leftwich while the young passer was a standout player for HD Woodson in Washington, D.C.

 In late 2006, Wilbon agreed to a multi-year contract extension with ESPN.
 After accepting the contract, Wilbon offered to resign from the Post, but the newspaper's chairman Don Graham and executive editor Len Downie both asked him to stay on.
 The network gained priority therein with regards to conflicts with his newspaper assignments.
 The first major conflict occurred on February 4, 2007, when Wilbon covered a Detroit Pistons–Cleveland Cavaliers game instead of Super Bowl XLI.